microsoft/aitour26-WRK560-modernize-your-data-estate-ms-fabric-azure-databricks-and-ai-foundry/lab/instructions/tutorial-3-ground-ai-with-ai-search.md

 5. Copy the URL from the browser address bar and paste it into a notepad for later use.
 It should look something like this:
    `https://app.fabric.microsoft.com/groups/<workspace-id>/lakehouses/<lakehouse-id>`

-6. Open a new tab in your VM browser and sign in to the Azure Portal by clicking on +++https://portal.azure.com+++, enter your credentials if prompted (on the resources tab).
+6. Open a new tab in your VM browser and sign in to the Azure Portal by clicking on +++https://portal.azure.com+++, enter your credentials if prompted (on the resources section).
 In the Azure portal, search for +++rg-build25-@lab.LabInstance.Id+++.
 Select the resource group from the search results.

     ![Screenshot showing how to search for a resource group in Azure Portal](/lab/media/azure-portal-search-rg.png)